Revealing photos from US prisons

 Although African Americans and Hispanics together make up approximately 32% of the US population, they comprised 56% of all incarcerated people in 2015, according to the National Association for the Advancement of Colored People.

-This crisis is the subject of "Prison Nation," an exhibition at New York's Aperture Foundation and a connected issue of Aperture magazine, both looking at the role of photography in creating a visual record of this reality.
+This crisis is the subject of "Prison Nation," an exhibition at New York's Aperture Foundation and an accompanying edition of Aperture magazine, both looking at photography's role in creating a visual record of this reality.

-Not an easy role, because cameras are forbidden items in most US prisons.
-"One of the main reasons for this is the goal of mass incarceration, which is confinement and the inability of incarcerated people to document and record the actual conditions of prisons," contributing editor Nicole R. Fleetwood, an associate professor of American studies at Rutgers University and an expert on art's relationship to incarceration, said in a phone interview.
+"One of the main reasons for this is the goal of mass incarceration, which is confinement and the inability of incarcerated people to document and record the actual conditions of prisons," contributing editor Nicole R. Fleetwood, an associate professor of American studies at Rutgers University, said in a phone interview.

-"Even for non-incarcerated photographers who go into prisons to take photos, access really depends on race and gender, with white men having it much easier than women or people of color, so without a doubt what you see is the power of the camera."
+"Even for non-incarcerated photographers who go into prisons to take photos, access really depends on race and gender, with white men having it much easier than women or people of color, so without a doubt what you see is the power of the camera," said Fleetwood, whose research has looked at the relationship between art and incarceration.

-The issue features the work of a dozen photographers and writers, and "Prison Nation" is not just a reference to the scale of the problem, but also the fact that mass incarceration has created a network of public agencies and private companies that profit from the system.
+The special issue of Aperture features the work of a dozen photographers and writers.
+The title "Prison Nation" is not just a reference to the scale of the problem, but also to the fact that mass incarceration has created a network of public agencies and private companies that profit from the system.

 Some of the most poignant shots come from Deborah Luster, who photographed inmates from a theater group in the largest maximum security prison in the world, the Louisiana State Penitentiary.
-It's also known by the name of the plantation that previously occupied its grounds, "Angola," after the home country of many of its enslaved African workers.
+The detention center is also known by the name of the plantation that previously occupied its grounds, "Angola," after the home country of many of its enslaved African workers.

 "These are portraits at the highest level of portrait making," Michael Famighetti, editor of Aperture magazine, said in a phone interview.